Ryan-Dowman/Product-Feedback-App/README.md

 This project was quite extensive for both the front and back end; hence, I do not have many things I would want changed or added.
 However, there are still a few things, including:

 * Admin panel for user CRUD operations and moderation: Not implemented due to the limitations of the Frontend Mentor design
-* A superior mobile layout: Not implemented due to a low reward-to-time ratio
-* Custom error pages

 ## Notes
 The design utilised was a paid for asset from the Frontend Mentor website.
 Icons found in this project were from the Bootstrap Icons Library on Figma.
 (Link Below)